Kirates/.github/Projects.md

 ## **`Routime`**

-Imagine yourself cougut in a routine.
+Imagine yourself cought in a routine.
 This could be an exercise routine, work-rest cycles, etc. You want to do an activity `A` for `X0` minuetes and then rest for `Y0` minutes and repeat.
 After `N` repetitions, you wish to switch to activity `B` with `X1` and `Y1` actvity-rest cycles just like `A`.
 Sometimes, there is short rest between `A` and `B` other time none.
 This is the core of the `Routime`.
 It gives you the flexibility to time anything anyhow you want it.

         1. Subroutines: these are smaller routines that are part of a bigger routine.
 Eg: Two sets of pushups during a workout routine.